m4sterbunny/ParasitesWithoutBorders/Style/Style_Guide.md

 c) The genus name (and above) is always capitalized, the species name is never capitalized

-d) The full binomen is written out at the first use of a species name in the abstract, text, figure legends and tables, even if it is part of a series of species in the same genus.
-Thereafter, the genus is abbreviated by use of the first letter, except at the beginning of a sentence where it is written out; and, in any situation where abbreviations would cause confusion 2-letter abbreviations may be used (e.g., ‘‘*Schistosoma mansoni* and *Schistosoma japonicum*’’ on first usage; subsequently, ‘‘*S. mansoni* and *S. japonicum*’’ but ‘‘*Aedes aegypti* and *Anopheles gambiae*’’ on first usage; subsequently ‘‘*Ae. aegypti* and *An. gambiae*’’).
+d) The full binomen is written out at the first use of a genus and species name in the abstract, text, figure legends and tables.
+If it is part of a series of species in the same genus then the genus is abbreviated by use of the first letter at subsequence use, except at the beginning of a sentence where it is written out; and, in any situation where abbreviations would cause confusion 2-letter abbreviations may be used (e.g., ‘‘*Schistosoma mansoni* and *Schistosoma japonicum*’’ on first usage; subsequently, ‘‘*S. mansoni* and *S. japonicum*’’ but ‘‘*Aedes aegypti* and *Anopheles gambiae*’’ on first usage; subsequently ‘‘*Ae. aegypti* and *An. gambiae*’’).